jakeleboeuf/contributor/README.md

 #Contributor [![Build Status](https://travis-ci.org/jakeleboeuf/contributor.png)](https://travis-ci.org/jakeleboeuf/contributor)

 A simple module to add git contributors to your package.json.
+Public repos only for now.
+Private repos may be possible if I get some time ;)

 ## Install from [npm](https://www.npmjs.org/package/contributor)